88Mangos/88mangos.github.io/content/projects/_index.md

 - writing a terminal shell
 - implemented in C

+### Transformer Encoder & Decoder, MAIL @ CMU
+- encoder for solubility prediction
+- decoder for retrosynthetic prediction of reactants from products
+- implemented in PyTorch

 ### Turing Machine Simulator, 15-251 @ CMU
 - and some Karp reductions (computational complexity)
 - implemented in Python